Othryades/maru-sandbox/docker/README.md

 ### **Proven Working**
 - Rollup-Boost builder sidecar integrated with Linea
-- Engine API multiplexing to proposer AND builder (confirmed in logs)
+- Engine API forwarding/broadcasting to proposer AND builder (confirmed in logs)
 - Transaction forwarding to both proposer and builder
 - Complete Docker-based development environment
 - JWT authentication across all components